Dill Pickle Chicken Salad

-Pickle lovers rejoice!
-This Dill Pickle Chicken Salad, is made with oven baked, slow cooker, or Instant Pot chicken, crunchy pickles, red onion, fresh dill, mayo and garlic.
-It’s an easy and delicious way to mix up your Whole30, Paleo, and Low Carb weekly meal prep!
+Pickle lovers, you need this Dill Pickle Chicken Salad on your plate!
+This high protein meal includes lean chicken breast, crunchy pickles, red onion, fresh dill, creamy mayo, and garlic.
+It’s an easy and delicious way to mix up your weekly meal prep!

 A small glass dish filled with romaine lettuce and topped with dill pickle chicken salad